Fine Arts Education BA

 - Recommended for students who wish to become administrators in an art exhibition setting and who plan to pursue a graduate degree in museum or arts management, business, communication, or related areas.
 Coursework covers organizational development, funding, programming, and practices of museums and galleries, as well as the roles arts institutions have played in the past and will continue to play in the future.
 Students are required to complete a range of recommended electives or complete a minor in a related area such as Business, Communication Studies, Economics, History, Latin American and Latino Studies, Religious Studies, or Anthropology.

-- School and Community Settings
+- Community Settings

-- Recommended for students wishing to work collaboratively with community groups, organizations, and government agencies as teachers or programmers.
+- Recommended for students wishing to work collaboratively with community groups, organizations, and government agencies as event organizers, teachers or programmers.
 Graduates find work in such fields as urban planning, event marketing, environmental justice, public health, or business economics.
-The cluster curriculum teaches students about the management, promotion, and funding of community arts projects.
+This cluster curriculum teaches students about the management, promotion, and funding of community arts projects.
 They are also required to complete a range of recommended electives or complete a minor in a related area such as Anthropology, Criminal Justice, Economics, Gerontology, Public Administration, or Urban Studies.

 Each cluster provides an introduction to the goals and practices of visual arts professionals working in cultural or community-based fields.
 Graduates are well positioned for post-graduate study and/or entry-level work in non-certification professions and activities such as museum management, art therapy, community center administration, event planning, mural making, and/or arts lobbying.